wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

 B. To run multiple users at a time, please fire up your own cloud instance (in AWS, Azure, GCP, etc.) to run an emulator image you pull from DockerHub.

-C. If you want to create emulator scripts offline on your laptop (with enough memory), run several Docker images.
+C. If you want to create emulator scripts <strong>offline on your laptop</strong> (one with enough memory), run several Docker images.

 <a name="ScenarioB"></a>